b-kwizera/alu-higher_level_programming/python-input_output/README.md

-6-load_from_json_file.py: function that loads Python object from a JSON file 7-add_item.py: adds arguments to list and saves to add_item.json using JSON functions 10-student.py: defines Student class with to_json method supporting attribute filtering
+6-load_from_json_file.py: function that loads Python object from a JSON file 7-add_item.py: adds arguments to list and saves to add_item.json using JSON functions 10-student.py: defines Student class with to_json method supporting attribute filtering 11-student.py: adds reload_from_json method to Student class for attribute replacement from dictionary